toniihsia/ReScan/README.md

 - The ability to parse resume contents
 - The ability to parse just the job application contents

 **Day 3**: Explore methods of identifying and counting key words.
-We would likely look into public dictionary/thesaurus APIs to find multiple keyword matches
+Stanford's CoreNLP library can provide an accessible way to analyze resume and document text.

-- Obtain a method to weigh various keywords against the uploaded resume
+- Implement interfacing with the CoreNLP library to process text, may be offloaded through ajax requests via Algorithmica
 - Obtain raw matching data between the two documents

 **Day 4**: Consolidate matching data, and provide tertiary metrics such as resume length, job title matches, and advanced degrees.